Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

 ## Introduction

-This repository provides a code sample in .NET on how to use some Azure Cosmos DB features integrated with Azure Funcions.
+This repository provides a code sample in .NET on how you might use a combination of Azure Functions, Cosmos DB, and EventHub to implement an event-driven medical insurance claims process.
+With minimal changes this could be modified to work for other insurance processes.

 ## Requirements to deploy
 > Setup shell was tested on WSL2 (Ubuntu 22.04.5 LTS)